eryph-org/samples/tutorial/README.md

 ## Getting Started

-Use the eryph app, go to Catlets, New Catlet and copy the Catlet YAML files from this tutorial into the YAML editor.
+If you use the eryph App, go to Catlets, New Catlet.
+Click on "catlet YAML" to skip the catlet wizard and copy the Catlet YAML files from this tutorial into the YAML editor.

 **or**

 1. Clone this repository.
 2. Install eryph!
 See https://github.com/eryph-org/eryph/blob/main/src/apps/src/Eryph-zero/README.md
-(If you're still on the waitlist, you can't do this, sorry!)
 3. Open the tutorial folder in a **elevated** PowerShell prompt (as Administrator).

 ## Tutorial 0: Basics